opencmii/codecharge/dist-ccs/Components/Designs/theme-gcwu-intranet/readme.txt

 NOTE

-<i>In construction</i>

 Release Note
-theme-gcwu-intranet design template for codecharge studio is currently being developped within the demo-ccs folder, along with first demo application.
-Once ready, will be copied here as a new CodeCharge Studio standalone Design template.
+theme-gcwu-intranet design template for codecharge studio is developped first within the demo-ccs Design folder, and copied over when ready, as a standalone contribution.

 <h2>Using theme-gcwu-intranet Codecharge variant</h2>